 - General Fund is the City's primary operating fund.
 It accounts for all financial resources of the City except those required to be accounted for in another fund.
 Principal sources of revenue are property taxes; licenses and permits, which includes payment-in-lieu of tax from the Department, franchise fees, and building fees; and intergovernmental revenues.
-Expenditures are primarily for police, library, engineering, building, planning, administration, and financial services. - Fire Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to fire protection and the McMinnville Rural Fire District contract for fire service. - Parks and Recreation Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to parks and recreation activities and related charges for services. - Capital Improvement Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to major capital improvements and related longterm debt service. - Debt Service Fund accounts for the City's debt service property tax levy allocated to the payment of principal and interest for general obligation bonds. - Park Development Fund is a capital projects fund which accounts for park system development charges collected from property developers and the 2001 park system improvement bond proceeds used for park system improvements.
+Expenditures are primarily for police, library, engineering, building, planning, administration, and financial services. - Fire Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to fire protection and the McMinnville Rural Fire District contract for fire service. - Parks and Recreation Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to parks and recreation activities and related charges for services. - Improvement Fund is a special revenue fund which accounts for the portion of the City's property tax operating levy allocated to major operating and capital improvements and related long-term debt service. - Debt Service Fund accounts for the City's debt service property tax levy allocated to the payment of principal and interest for general obligation bonds. - Public Safety Civic Buildings Construction Fund is a capital projects fund which accounts for the 2006 public safety bond proceeds to be used for the design and construction of a police station and a city council/municipal courtroom building. - Park Development Fund is a capital projects fund which accounts for park system development charges collected from property developers and the 2001 park system improvement bond proceeds used for park system expansion and improvements.